for-giobbe/PAINT/markdowns/part_2.md

 Number of non-ACGTN (nt)	0
 ```

 As we can seee, the scores are rather high!
-There are quite a lot of multi-copy orthologs but it is somehow expected as we have kept all lowly expressed genes and multiple isoforms.
+There are quite a lot of multi-copy orthologs
+but it is somehow expected as we have kept all lowly expressed genes and multiple isoforms.
+NB: vicia seem to have a lower sequence length compared to crema,
+but this does not seem to derive from a fragmente assembly as BUSCO partial genes are just 1.9%!

 ---